databaseman/databaseman.github.io/_portfolio/bloc-it.md

 ---
 A Reddit replica to teach the fundamentals of web development and Rails.

-Technology:  HTML, CSS, Ruby on Rails, Bootstrap, Sendgrid mail server, ActionMailer client, Figaro to setup environment variables, SQLite, PostgreSQL
+**Technology**:  HTML, CSS, Ruby on Rails, Bootstrap, Sendgrid mail server, ActionMailer client, Figaro to setup environment variables, SQLite, PostgreSQL

 Currently running [here](https://minh-blocit.herokuapp.com/) with PostgreSQL